-If the Redfish service supports updating an existing composition, the client can update an already created composition through PUT/PATCH.
-This can be done by updating the ResourceBlocks array found in the composed resource.
+The PUT/PATCH method can be done by updating the ResourceBlocks array found in the composed resource.
 When using PATCH, the same array semantics apply as described in the Redfish Specification.

-The above example will preserve the existing Resource Blocks in the composed resource for array elements 0 and 1, and it will add a the NetworkBlock8 Resource Block to array element 2.
+The above example will preserve the existing Resource Blocks in the composed resource for array elements 0 and 1, and it will add the NetworkBlock8 Resource Block to array element 2.